melanieritchot/Anne-of-Green-Gables-eBook/V3AnneofGreenGables.md

 ::: {.note}
 Dear Anne,

 Mother says I’m not to play with you or talk to you even in school.
-It isn’t myfault and don’t be cross at me, because I love you as much as ever.
+It isn’t my fault and don’t be cross at me, because I love you as much as ever.
 I miss you awfully to tell all my secrets to and I don’t like Gertie Pye one bit.
 I made you one of the new bookmarkers out of red tissue paper.
 They are awfully fashionable now and only three girls in school know how to make them.
 When you look at it remember.

 Your true friend,
 Diana Barry.